mikejoh12/rambler-for-reddit/README.md

 ## Features

-View the top Reddit posts, images, and discussions in these subreddits: aviation, funny, javascript, Music, news, pics, reactjs, science and webdev.
+View the top Reddit posts, images, videos, and discussions in these subreddits: aviation, funny, javascript, Music, news, pics, reactjs, science and webdev.